 King County provides programs and participates in partnerships to address the ongoing workforce challenges of the Puget Sound region and within the county.
-The current economic climate has created an even greater need to ensure access by all residents to information about local workforce development programs, to work with employers in skills training and worker retention, and to recognize the importance of worker training and retraining to provide the skilled workers needed by industry today.
-While traditionally, many low-income people have difficulties gaining access to quality education, training, and support services needed to prepare them for the world of work, many displaced workers also need access to retraining opportunities to obtain employment.
-Meeting these challenges successfully will require the county to continue and strengthen strategies and working relationships between business, government, labor, advocacy organizations, education and training institutions, and human service providers.
+The current economic climate has created more opportunity, and yet there is an ever greater divide between those who are benefitting from a strong economy and those who are not.
+For this reason King County has an even greater need to ensure access by all residents to information about local workforce development programs ((, to work with employers in skills training and worker retention, and to recognize the importance of worker training and retraining to provide the skilled workers needed by industry today)) and opportunities, especially for those residents of the County who are not benefitting equitably from the strong economy. ((While traditionally,))

+While many low-income people in isolated communities may have difficulties gaining access to quality education, training, and support services to help them secure living wage jobs ((needed to prepare them for the world of work)), many displaced workers also need access to re-training opportunities to obtain employment.
+Meeting these challenges successfully will require the county to continue and to strengthen strategies and working relationships across sectors and between business, government, labor, communities, advocacy organizations, education and training institutions, and human service providers.

 Jobs that pay wages sufficient to support families are vital to the quality of life.
 However, training, education, skill levels, and abilities vary from person to person.
-As such, it is important for King County to support job opportunities for all residents with entry-level jobs being essential to helping low-income, low-skilled individuals enter the workforce, reduce their dependence on public resources, and move out of poverty.
+As such, it is important for King County to support job training and job opportunities for all residents ((with entry level jobs being essential to helping low income, low skilled individuals enter the workforce, reduce their dependence on public resources, and move out of poverty)) at a range of entry levels so that all people have the opportunity to be self-reliant.

-A family wage, or sometimes referred to as livable wage, is a wage that allows a family to meet its basic needs without resorting to public assistance and provides it some ability to deal with emergencies and plan ahead.
+((A family wage, or sometimes referred to as livable wage, is a wage that allows a family to meet its basic needs without resorting to public assistance and provides it some ability to deal with emergencies and plan ahead.
 This definition is taken from the "2010 Northwest Job Gap Study" produced by the Alliance for a Just Society (formerly Northwest Federation of Community Organizations).
 According to this study, the 2010 family (livable) wage for a single adult with two children in King County was \$32.01 per hour or \$66,589 per year.
-For each job opening at this level, there are at least seventeen job-seekers.
+For each job opening at this level, there are at least seventeen job seekers.

 For context, the 2010 King County average annual wage, excluding software workers, was \$56,326 or \$27.08 per hour.
 Adding the average annual wage for software workers - \$121,000 - increases the 2010 King County average annual wage to \$60,750 or \$29.21 per hour.
 As defined for this comprehensive plan, an acceptable entry-level wage pays a minimum of \$9.00 per hour (to be reviewed annually and adjusted as appropriate), provides benefits, and offers workers wage progression opportunities.
-Although an entry-level wage is a wage that provides workers greater economic incentive than does being on welfare, it is not a family wage.
-Depending upon household size and income, persons making entry-level wages in King County most likely require public subsidies in the form of childcare, housing, food stamps, and/or Medicaid.
-As skill levels and wages increase, workers become less dependent upon public subsidies as they approach a family wage level defined above.
+Although an entry level wage is a wage that provides workers greater economic incentive than does being on welfare, it is not a family wage.
+Depending upon household size and income, persons making entry level wages in King County most likely require public subsidies in the form of childcare, housing, food stamps, and/or Medicaid.
+As skill levels and wages increase, workers become less dependent upon public subsidies as they approach a family wage level defined above.))